Xupeiyi/AprilQuant/README.md

 # AprilQuant
-A light-weight backtest framework based on pandas
+A light-weight backtest framework based on pandas and MongoDB